 Burke trained at the Culinary Institute of America, and soon thereafter, he traveled to France where he spent several stages with notable chefs such asPierre Troisgros, Georges Blanc and Gaston Lenotre.
 Burke returned to the U.S. as a sous chef for Waldy Malouf at Le Cremaillere and then forCharlie Palmer at River Café where he ascended to Executive Chef and earned three stars from The New York Times.
 In 1992, Burke opened the Park Avenue Café with Smith & Wollensky CEO Alan Stillman, and then, in 1996, he became Vice President of Culinary Development for the Smith & Wollensky Restaurant Group.

-In 2003, Burke opened davidburke & Donatella, now known as David Burke Townhouse, on New York’s Upper East Side, followed by David Burke at Bloomingdale’s, a dual concept restaurant offering both a full service “Burke Bar Café” and a “Burke in the Box” take-out and eat-in concept, which he expanded to Las Vegas’ McCarran Airport in November 2008.
-Burke also opened up David Burke’s Primehouse in The James Chicago Hotel.
-Burke’s restaurant collection continued to grow when he purchased Fromagerie, a fine dining restaurant in Rumson, New Jersey, where his culinary career began under founders Markus and Hubert Peter.
-David Burke Prime opened at Foxwoods Casino & Resort in July 2008 and Fishtail by David Burke, opened in December 2008 in New York.
-Most recently, he opened David Burke Kitchen in The James New York in SoHo, bringing his signature whimsical style to downtown New York.
+In 2003, Burke teamed up with Donatella Arpaia to open davidburke & donatella (now known as David Burke Townhouse, of which he has sole ownership).
+In 2005 came David Burke at Bloomingdale's, a dual-concept restaurant offering both a full service "Burke Bar Café" on one side and a "Burke in the Box" eat-in concept on the other.
+In 2006 Burke opened up David Burke's Primehouse in The James Hotel Chicago.
+His restaurant collection continued to grow that same year when he purchased Fromagerie, a fine dining restaurant in Rumson, New Jersey, where his culinary career began under founders Markus and Hubert Peter.
+His next ventures included David Burke Prime at Foxwoods Resort Casino in Connecticut and David Burke Fishtail in Manhattan, both of which opened in 2008.
+In February 2011, he opened David Burke Kitchen at The James Hotel New York in SoHo, bringing his signature whimsical style to downtown Manhattan.

 Burke supports numerous charities and community groups including the American Cancer Society, City Harvest, City Meals on Wheels, March of Dimes, the Charles Lafitte Foundation and the Foodbank of Monmouth and Ocean Counties, based in his native state of New Jersey.
 He has also served as a board member of Share our Strength and is currently on the board of Table to Table, a food rescue program in northern New Jersey.